RENEE MONTAGNE, Host:

 NEDA ULABY: Some people describe "Game of Thrones" as "The Sopranos" meets Middle-Earth.

-Mr. SEAN BEAN (Actor): (as Lord Eddard Stark) I Eddard, the House Stark, Lord of Winterfeldt and Warden of the North, sentence you to die.
+SEAN BEAN: (as Lord Eddard Stark) I Eddard, the House Stark, Lord of Winterfeldt and Warden of the North, sentence you to die.

 ULABY: The Lord of Winterfeldt heads up one of several powerful families fighting to control a kingdom, which makes "Game of Thrones" fit the HBO template perfectly, says show co-creator David Benioff.

-Mr. DAVID BENIOFF (Co-Creator, "Game of Thrones"): It's about families and conflict.
+DAVID BENIOFF: It's about families and conflict.
 It's about people trying to gain power.
 It's about people who in power trying to keep it.

 ULABY: Still, he says, a high epic fantasy was not the easiest pitch.